Leadership Simulations: Your Game-Changer in 2021

 - Opportunities to practice new skills and receive feedback.

 Of these three, opportunities to practice new skills and receive feedback have the most significant impact on the success of any leadership development initiative.
 This continuous process of practising and receiving feedback ensures that your leaders can flexibly put their micro-skills to the test.
 However, achieving this requires more than regular classroom training; organisations must invest in developing and testing these skills in various contexts, moving from theory to practice.

 Have you ever wondered why surgeons spend years dissecting cadavers before operating on their first live patient?

-For hundreds of years, we have been benefiting from the concept of Simulations – in the medical field and aerospace – but not in the business world.
+For hundreds of years, we have been benefiting from the concept of simulations – in the medical field and aerospace – but not in the business world.

 So, why now?